OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 A: Users can still get their full deposit back through redemption, or exit early through reclaim (with discount).

 **Q: Will Olympus offer borrowing against receipt tokens?**
-A: Yes, borrowing functionality will be available to receipt token holders when they start the redemption process.
-This feature is planned for implementation after the initial launch.
+A: Yes.
+Receipt token holders can start redemption and borrow against the active redemption when the relevant asset and facility are configured in the Deposit Redemption Vault.

 **Q: Can the CD position be traded as an NFT?**
 A: Yes, the convertible deposit position can be wrapped to an ERC721 NFT, allowing it to be traded on NFT marketplaces.